mBurse Blog

-The fixed and variable rate allowance (FAVR) provides a tax-free, defensible, and cost-effective tool to offset employee vehicle expenses.
+The fixed and variable rate allowance or FAVR provides a tax-free way to offset employee vehicle costs.
+This method is an IRS-compliant, cost-effective vehicle reimbursement plan.

-Here are a few FAQs related to FAVR car allowances, updated for 2024:
+Here are a few FAQs related to the IRS FAVR allowance, updated for 2025:

-A fixed and variable rate allowance (FAVR) is a tax-free way to reimburse employees for the business use of a vehicle they own or lease.
-This IRS revenue procedure combines periodic fixed payments and periodic variable payments to provide an accurate, localized vehicle reimbursement.
+A fixed and variable rate allowance is a tax-free way to reimburse employees for the business use of a personal vehicle.
+This IRS revenue procedure combines periodic fixed and variable payments for accurate, localized vehicle reimbursement.
+The acronym FAVR is pronounced like "favor."

-To properly administer a FAVR allowance, the employer must follow a set of IRS procedures that keep the program non-taxable to both the company and the employees.
-This approach holds several advantages over both a standard car allowance and a mileage reimbursement.
+To properly administer a FAVR car allowance, the employer must follow a set of IRS procedures.
+These accounting procedures keep the program non-taxable to the company and the employees.
+This approach has several advantages over standard car allowances and mileage reimbursements.

-While the IRS has issued a number of guidelines for FAVR car allowances, two are most important:
+While the IRS has issued several guidelines for FAVR car allowances, two are the most important:

 1. The FAVR allowance amount must be derived using a standard auto.